 This is where the difference between structured play and unstructured play comes in.
 Structured play, or “play with purpose”, is goal orientated play where there is a purpose or a new skill to be learnt from the play session.
 Learning a new development language would fall under structured play.
 The opposite, being unstructured play, is play with no objective and no rules.
 You would think that for companies to begin to accept play as a tool for learning then that play session would need to be structured, else how do you define whether the learning has been successful; how do you measure success?
 Is it the adoption of a new skill set, or an expanded range of projects onto which someone can be assigned?

 For me, one of the best parts of HackFu, and of the whole “play as learning” ethos is actually the use of unstructured play.
 By removing the need to define success in such precise terms HackFu actually provides the attendees with a greater ability to learn the skills they actually want to learn, and by placing them in a believable and immersive environment it reinforces the drive and desire to learn.
 Therefore the definition of success in an unstructured play setting is a happy employee, in a company where, due to the happiness through continued learning and development, the staff turnover is low.

 “Play is our brain’s favourite way of learning.”

 I’ve been thinking about the quotes that I’ve dotted above this article, for a few days now, wondering how I could use them to really drive home the message I wanted to convey in this post.
 All the quotes are about how children learn, but do we really stop learning through play just because we are no longer regarded as children?

-I believe events like HackFu and the work done by MWR and by chronyko, where play through puzzle solving is a core element of their approach, show this to be untrue.
-Put adults into a scenario where they can play, and the potential for learning is increased, we just never regard it as play.
+I believe events like HackFu and the work done by MWR and by chronyko, where play through puzzle solving is a core element of their approach, show that learning through play is still as valid for adults as it is for children.
+Put adults into a scenario where they can play, and the potential for learning is exponentially increased.

 “The playing adult steps sideward into another reality; the playing child advances forward to new stages of mastery.”